 Yes, our Sensitive is also packed with emollients (moisturisers), without feeling thick or greasy, so it can act as your daily face moisturiser & sunscreen with SPF 50+, without blocking your pores.

 It must also be stressed that people on some acne medications require extra sun-protection, for example, Roaccutane (vitamin A) and some antibiotics.
 If you are on either of these, it makes it even more important to find a daily face sunscreen that suits.

 There is an unfortunate myth that sunscreen is bad for acne and that getting a good dose of UV will help your acne.
-This is untrue, it will not help your acne, but it will mean premature ageing of your skin.
+This is untrue.
+It will not help your acne and it will cause premature ageing of your skin.

 Dr. Scott McGregor

 What sunscreen should I use for sensitive skin?

 For both your face and body, again, the best sunscreen for sensitive skin is our Sensitive Sunscreen!
 We’ve removed the ingredients that commonly cause reactions & removed fragrance.
 If you do suffer from sensitive skin, we do always recommend you do a patch test first and if your symptoms persist, we encourage you to see a skin specialist.